-- 1. At the end of Year 4 all students will sit the Mathematics IGCSE examination.
+- At the end of Year 4 all students will sit the Mathematics IGCSE examination.
 In Year 5 students will cover part of the Mathematics AS syllabus (module P1 and part of module P2) in preparation for Year 6 or study for the IGCSE in Statistics.
 The course that each student follows depends on his / her year 4 external examination result in the IGCSE in Mathematics. - 2.
 Students who study Combined Science sit the GCSE in Combined Science, which is a double GCSE.
 This means that students taking Combined Science will receive the equivalent of two GCSE grades.
 The Combined Science GCSE covers topics in all three sciences (Biology, Chemistry and Physics).
 Students who take Triple Science will sit the GCSE in Biology, the GCSE in Chemistry and the GCSE in Physics.
-This means that students taking Triple will receive the equivalent of three GCSE grades. - 3. a) Students of Cypriot / Greek origin (native speakers) must take the IGCSE in Modern Greek, as this is a first language exam. - b) Students of Cypriot or Greek origin (non-native speakers) must take the GCSE - in Modern Greek, as this is a second language exam. - c) Students of any other origin may choose any of the Greek classes, if they want to.
+This means that students taking Triple will receive three GCSEs. - 3. a) Students of Cypriot / Greek origin (native speakers) must take the IGCSE in Modern Greek, as this is a first language exam. - b) Students of Cypriot or Greek origin (non-native speakers) must take the GCSE in Modern Greek, as this is a second language exam. - c) Students of any other origin may choose any of the Greek classes, if they want to. - 4.
+Students will finish off the material for the GCSE short course in Religious Studies, which they began in Y3, and will sit the external exam in Y4.
+In Y5, students will study for an internally assessed ethics course.